tapis-project/documentation/source/technical/apps.rst

   Applications are expected to evolve over time. ``Id`` + ``version`` must be unique within a tenant.
 *description*
   An optional more verbose description for the application.
+*versionEnabled*
+  Indicates if specific version is currently considered active and available for use.
+Default is *true*.
+*locked*
+  Indicates if version is currently locked.
+When locked a version may not be modified.
+Default is *false*.
 *runtime*
   Runtime to be used when executing the application.
 DOCKER, SINGULARITY, ZIP.
 Default is DOCKER.
 *runtimeVersion*